 Using HPRC services can be visualized (user perspective) as:

 WinSCP will provide the best user experience on a Windows PC.
-MountainDuck is the only option that I know of for a good user experience on a Mac.
+MountainDuck will provide the best user experience on a Mac.

 By default, HPRC accounts are created so that only the owner can read and/or write (inc. modify) files.
 Owners may relax these permissions - an action that could require HPC staff actions.

 Before making such changes, be aware of the following :

 - Giving other people read-only access to your data, means they can copy your data and share that copy with others.

 - Giving other people write access to your data, means they can delete/modify your data.
 Files on HPC are not backed up, due to extreme costs involved.

 - Group(s) can be created for your internal data sharing requirements.
 You can request to have your primary group changed, but each account only has 1 primary group.

 In summary, think very carefully before giving write access to your HPC home directory.